nj7782/Webscraping-Rust/README.md

   > A CSV writer takes as input Rust values and writes those values in a valid CSV format as output.

-The first script will perform a fairly basic task: grabbing all links from the page.
-For this, we'll utilize `reqwest` and `select.rs`.
+The first script will perform a fairly basic task: grabbing all the covid data from the page.
+For this, we'll utilize `reqwest` and `scraper`.
 As you can see the syntax is fairly concise and straightforward.

 ```rust